Kayaking Silver Springs

-Silver Springs Clear Kayaking is truly incredible!
-We offer clear kayak rentals, and tours, we also offer high quality sit on top kayak rentals, and tours in beautiful Silver Springs State Park.
-Join us and rest assured that our service, quality equipment, attention to detail, and commitment to safety is second to none.
+Kayaking Silver Springs is truly incredible!
+We offer kayak tours, and kayak rentals in Silver Springs State Park.
+Join us and rest assured that our service, quality equipment, attention to detail is second to none.

 Manatee Tours!
 In the winter months November though February the manatees migrate to the springs to stay warm.
 The water temperature in the spring stays 72 degrees year round, so on the cold winter days there will be numerous manatees in the spring.
 Manatees can not survive very long in waters colder than 68 degrees.
-During the spring and summer, there are resident manatees that live here, including a mother and her calf.
+During the spring and summer, there are resident manatees that live here.
 Getting out in the water early is always better to see tons of wildlife.

 Abundant Florida wildlife can all be seen here, including possible sightings of manatees, magnificent marsh birds, alligators and wild rhesus macaque Monkeys.
 Silver Springs famous history includes Tarzan and several Hollywood movies that were filmed here.
 Silver Springs State Park is located at 5656 E Silver Springs Blvd.
 Silver Springs Fl.
 34488